top of page

 Assessment Reports

-Each assessment includes a written report usually completed within 4-6 weeks .
+Each assessment includes a written report usually completed within 20-30 office days after the assessment is conducted.
+(Please note: the office is closed over the Christmas - New Year period).
 The report will be sent by email (or post if requested) to either the client or parent(s)/legal guardian (s) for children.
 The assessment invoice must be paid for the report to be released.

 The report contains: